exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/after.md

 #### Clash of namespaces

-.NET addresses the issue of two namespaces with the same name.
+.NET addresses the issue of two namespaces with the same name in different assemblies where there would be a clash of fully qualified identifier names (perhaps a scenario where multiple versions of an assembly are loaded).
 This issue is addressed with the [namespace alias qualifier][namespace-alias-qualifier] and the [extern alias][extern-alias].

-One reason to mention this fairly niche subject is that you will often see the qualifier `global::` for namespaces, particularly in generated code.
+One reason to mention this fairly niche subject is because of its use of the "::" operator.
+You will often see the qualifier `global::` prefixing namespaces, particularly in generated code.
 The intention here is to avoid confusion with a nested namespace or class name.
 By prefixing a namespace with `global::` you ensure that a top-level namespace is selected.

 #### Note for Java developers